SharePoint/sp-dev-docs/docs/general-development/how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md

 ### To create a new SharePoint Add-in

-1. In Visual Studio 2012, create a new **App for SharePoint 2013** project, which is located under the **SharePoint 2013 template** node.
+1. In Visual Studio 2012, create a new **App for SharePoint** project, which is located under the **SharePoint template** node.

 2. Name your project, and choose **OK**.

-3. To specify the SharePoint settings, enter a name for your app, and the URL of the SharePoint 2013 server you will be debugging against.
+3. To specify the SharePoint settings, enter a name for your app, and the URL of the SharePoint server you will be debugging against.

 4. Choose **Finish**.